KZGlobalTeam/cs2kz-docs/docs/servers/lan.md

 ### 4. Adding a Steam GSLT token

-1. Navigate to [Steam GSLT Tokens](https://steamcommunity.com/dev/managegameservers) (log in with steam if you aren't already).
+1. Navigate to [Steam GSLT tokens](https://steamcommunity.com/dev/managegameservers) (log in with Steam if you aren't already).

 2. At the bottom under `Create a new game server account` set the App ID as `730` and click `Create`